Yahoo has confirmed that chief executive Scott Thompson has stepped down from his post

 Lincolnshire County Council expects to save £2.5m a year in its network costs by joining the East Midlands Public Services Network.

 Global businesses are moving the management of workforce relations into the cloud to eliminate siloed working through a single HR system across regions.

 Comms and networking provider Daisy Group has poured a million pound investment in its Manchester city centre datacentre, adding more energy efficient technology to the underground facility that it claims could save it up to £25,000 a year.
-Daisy said the investment would enable it to increase

 The Marsh-led group, the Cloud Risk Forum say that adoption of cloud computing could be hampered by organisations failing to understand the associated risks, writes Linda Endersby.
-"Moving information technology (IT) services to the cloud presents a conundrum to many businesses," said Fred

 IT security and internet technology distributor Computerlinks UK, have announced a new UK and Ireland distribution agreement with Ucopia Communications, writes Linda Endersby.
-The agreement further enhances Computerlinks' established IT and network security capabilities by offering resellers access

 The Department for Work and Pensions has appointment former BAA CIO Philip Langsdale as its new chief information officer.